Feuerfest

 • You are too slow to do that manually, no matter how fast you can type

-• for HOST in $(cat host-list.txt); do ssh some-command; done?
+• for HOST in $(cat host-list.txt); do ssh $HOST some-command; done?
 Yeah...
 No. It works, sure...
 But..
 Come on, really?
 And this does only one host at a time..
 Still taking too long.

 • You do want something like Puppet, Ansible or Rundeck for this very reason.